Catch More While Swimbait Fishing

 Hooks for Swimbaits

-Once you’re sure you’re hooked up give a couple of moderate rod pumps to properly seat the hook point.
-Remember you don’t have to try and rip the fish’s lips off because these no stretch braided line do an excellent job of transferring the rod’s energy straight to the hook point.
+Once you’re confident you’ve hooked the fish, give a couple of moderate rod pumps to properly seat the hook point.
+Remember, there’s no need to forcefully rip the fish’s lips; the no-stretch nature of braided line effectively transfers the rod’s energy directly to the hook point, ensuring a solid connection.

 The Right Swimbaits Make All The Difference

-Until next time, catch your limit and limit your catch to keep only what you can eat and please free the fighter for another angler on another day.
+Until next time, remember to catch your limit but only keep what you can eat.
+Please release the fighters so they can be enjoyed by another angler another day.
+Happy fishing!

 Original Article By Burnie Haney